rucham20/2B-csiworld/README.md

 ### Insert question here?
 Insert answer here.
+-->
 ## Changelog

 ### Version 1.1

 #### Bug fixes
- * Fixed thing
+ * Fixed typos
- * Fixed other thing
+ * Fixed images

 #### Changes
- * Added thing
- * Removed thing
- * Added a group of related things:
+ * Added a background image
-   * one
-   * two
+    *removed solid color background
-   * three
+ * Copyright
-   * four
+ * Cookies
- * If you want to be fancy, you can use a...
-   * + to indicate something added and a...
-   * - to indicate something removed, just be careful with your markdown syntax!
--->
+ * A border box for the texts

 ### Version 1.0
 This is our initial release.
 We hope you enjoy it!